mclean25/nvim-file-history/README.md

 A Neovim plugin that tracks file history per project and provides breadcrumb-style navigation through Telescope.

+What's unique about this plugin is it's project-scoped history.
+You place a `.nvim-file-history/` marker file at the root of your project, and then it tracks all files you open in that project.

 ## ✨ Features

-- **Explicit project-scoped history**: Tracks file visits per project using a `.nvim-file-history-root` marker file
+- **Explicit project-scoped history**: Tracks file visits per project using a `.nvim-file-history/` marker directory
-- **Persistent across sessions**: History is saved to `.nvim-file-history` in your project root
+- **Persistent across sessions**: History is saved to `history.txt` inside `.nvim-file-history/` in your project root
 - **Telescope integration**: Beautiful UI for browsing history and breadcrumbs
 - **Smart filtering**: Excludes temp files, git directories, and special buffers
 - **Time-aware**: Shows when files were last visited